 The Postalytics Campaign Dashboard gives you the option to export all recipient level data to .CSV files prior to the campaign being archived.

-In the above example, you’d simply click on the Details button under the 1 recipient of this campaign in the “Delivered” status.
-Then click Export.
+In the above example, you’d simply click on the Details button under the 1 recipient of this campaign in the Delivered status, then click on the Export button.

 Once campaigns have been archived, you’ll see a different status in the View Campaigns listing: